 - Add the oil and the salt then cook on Varoma temp for 20 mins, speed 2.
 Warning this is quite a heady mix so make sure you have the windows open to make your neighbours jealous. 😉

 - Put your MC in place.
 Upside down is best, so it doesn’t get hot and burn your fingers, slowly turn the dial to 6 after a few seconds you can move up to speed 10.
-If you find the mix is dry and you have an airlock under the stock, add 100ml of water and give it a stir with your spatula.
+If you find the mix is dry and you have an airlock under the stock, add 100ml of water and stir it with your spatula.
 Be careful it is quite hot.
-Repeat the mixing and you’re done.
+Repeat the mixing, and you’re done.
 Now you have about 1 litre of the best of Asian flavours.
 I love it.

-When it’s done cooking, it should be looking like this
+When the cooking is done, it should be looking like this

 Then you’ll have to blitz it until it’s a paste-like consistency.

 There you have it.
 Just as the EDC Vegetable stock 1 tbsp = about 1 stock cube. (you can, of course, use less salt but it won’t keep as long, you can freeze it in portions though.)

 Try using this Asian stock to make soup in your TM, add